alexzhangs/aws-cfn-vpn/README.md

     $ xsh aws/cfn/deploy -C ./aws-cfn-vpn -t stack.json -c sample-ssn-1.conf
     ```

-    Then wait the stack creation complete.
+    Then wait for the stack creation complete.

 1. If everything goes fine, repeat the same steps with
 `sample-ssn-2.conf` to deploy the next node stack.